AndyDLP/PSDokuWiki/docs/Get-DokuPageLink.md

 # Get-DokuPageLink

 ## SYNOPSIS
-Returns an array of all links on a page
+Returns all links on a page

 ## SYNTAX